 When we start our relationships we usually let our representative start it out for us.
-The kind, thoughtful, considerate, fit , clean, and well mannered individual that our mothers raised, but for some reason isn’t with us as often as they should be.
+The kind, thoughtful, considerate, fit , clean, and well mannered individual that our mothers raised, but for some reason the person who isn’t with us as often as they should be.

 For any relationship to truly be successful you have to first love yourself before you can love someone else.
 But, you also have to take responsibility for who you are, and what you bring to the table.
-There are some couples that really aren’t meant to be together, but for the ones that are with a little work, what use to be good can be again.
+There are some couples that really aren’t meant to be together, but for the ones that are with a little work, what use to be good can be again when you take responsibility and do your part.

 As the old saying goes “How you catch um, is how you keep um”.